Meteorite: Finds

 Until the twentieth century, only a few hundred meteorite finds had ever been discovered.
 More than 80% of these were iron and stony-iron meteorites, which are easily distinguished from local rocks.
 To this day, few stony meteorites are reported each year that can be considered to be "accidental" finds.
 The reason there are now more than 30,000 meteorite finds in the world's collections started with the discovery by Harvey H. Nininger that meteorites are much more common on the surface of the Earth than was previously thought.

+Canada

+Meteorites that land in Canada are protected under the Cultural Property Export and Import Act.
+In July 2024, a meteorite was recorded by security footage crashing into a residential property in Marshfield, Prince Edward Island.
+It is believed to be the first time such an event has been captured on camera and the sound of the crash recorded.
+It was subsequently registered as the Charlottetown meteorite, named after the city near to where it landed.